LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 The function has the following input parameters in the order given below:

-* `validatorsList`: An array of pairwise distinct 20-byte addresses.
+* `validatorsAddresses`: An array of pairwise distinct 20-byte addresses.
 * `randomSeed`: A 32-byte value representing a random seed.